-References: Referral response from the Department of Public Works, dated January 31, 2025; Stanislaus County General Plan and Support Documentation1.
+References: Referral response from the Department of Public Works, dated January 31, 2025; Stanislaus County General Plan and Support Documentation.

 XVII.
-TRANSPORTATION Would the project: Potentially Significant Impact Less Than Significant With Mitigation Included Less Than Significant Impact No Impact a) Conflict with a program plan, ordinance or policy addressing the circulation system, including transit, roadway, bicycle and pedestrian facilities? х b) Would the project conflict or be inconsistent with CEQA Guidelines section 15064.3, subdivision (b)?
+TRANSPORTATION Would the project: Potentially Significant Impact Less Than Significant With Mitigation Included Less Than Significant Impact No Impact a) Conflict with a program plan, ordinance or policy addressing the circulation system, including transit, roadway, bicycle and pedestrian facilities? x b) Would the project conflict or be inconsistent with CEQA Guidelines section 15064.3, subdivision (b)?
 X c) Substantially increase hazards due to a geometric design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? x d) Result in inadequate emergency access?
 X

 Discussion: The project includes demolition of existing site improvements and adding two parcels to the development footprint of an approved but not-yet-constructed glass storage facility.
-The two added parcels are proposed to be developed with pavement for additional outdoor storage and will accommodate a shift of the approved stormwater drainage basin to better accommodate truck circulation on-site.
+The two added parcels are proposed to be developed with a storm drainage basin and pavement for additional outdoor storage and will accommodate a shift of the approved stormwater drainage basin to better accommodate truck circulation on-site.
 No new construction is proposed as part of this project.

 Mirroring existing operations at the Gallo Glass Company campus to the south and west, the project site's hours of operations will be 24-hours per-day, daily, year-round.
 Due to the site usage proposed as exclusively storage, the project site will be primarily unmanned, with only one employee expected to be on-site at any given time, accessing for maintenance, pick-ups, or deliveries of glass.
-The development anticipates 30-60 truck trips per-day, over the course of a 24-hour period; however, no new trips, employees, or changes in hours of operation are associated with this project, which is adding two parcels to the development footprint and consolidating the overall 31-parcel development site under one zoning district.
+The previously approved development anticipatesd 30-60 truck trips per-day, over the course of a 24-hour period; however, no new trips, employees, or changes in hours of operation are associated with this project, which is adding two parcels to the development footprint-and consolidating the overall 31-parcel development site under one zoning district of the Gallo Glass facility.

 Additionally, Senate Bill 743 (SB743) requires that the transportation impacts under the California Environmental Quality Act (CEQA) evaluate impacts by using Vehicle Miles Traveled (VMT) as a metric.
 Stanislaus County has currently not adopted any significance thresholds for VMT, and projects are treated on a case-by-case basis for evaluation under CEQA.
 However, the State of California - Office of Planning and Research (OPR) has issued guidelines regarding VMT significance under CEQA.
 One of the guidelines, presented in the December 2018 document Technical Advisory on Evaluating Transportation Impacts in CEQA, identifies projects and areas presumed to have a less than significant, which includes, absent substantial evidence indicating that a project would generate a potentially significant level of VMT, or inconsistency with a Sustainable Communities Strategy (SCS) or general plan, projects that generate or attract fewer than 110 trips perday as generally assumed to cause a less-than significant transportation impact.
 As mentioned, the approved project is anticipated to generate between 30-60 truck trips per-day with no new trips associated with the subject application; further, a portion of these trips will be redistributed from other off-site storage locations, at 720 South Riverside Drive, Modesto, approximately 1.6 miles away and 2612 Crows Landing Road, Ceres, approximately 2.8 miles away.
 The existing off-site material storage at these locations will be reduced and relocated to the proposed project site in order to bring additional glass storage space closer to the facility campus and reduce drive distances.
-Accordingly, VMT impacts are anticipated to be less than significant.
+Accordingly, VMT impacts are anticipated to be less than significant as no new trips or VMT will be generated as a result of the proposed project.